The short answer: it depends.

 Is your course content relevant to your employees outside their jobs?

-If learners don’t see the content as applicable in their day-to-day life, they’re more likely to become bored or uninterested, and the chances greatly increase that they won’t finish the course.
+If learners don’t see the content as applicable in their day-to-day life, they’re more likely to become bored or uninterested, and the chances greatly increase that they won’t engage with the content or finish the course.
 You want to make sure that they won’t file your course under “Learn It Later.”

 For instance, think about: